Recipe: Peanut Butter & Chocolate Energy Bars

 Peanut Butter & Chocolate Energy Bars

-Line an 8-inch x 8-inch baking pan with parchment paper; let the ends of the paper hang over the edge.
+Line an 8x8-inch baking pan with parchment paper; let the ends of the paper hang over the edge.

 Optional step: For deeper, more peanuty flavor, roast the peanuts before making the bars.
-Preheat the oven to 350°F. Spread the peanuts on a baking sheet and roast until fragrant and golden, 8 to 10 minutes, stirring once or twice during roasting.
+Arrange a rack in the middle of the oven and heat to 350°F. Spread the peanuts on a rimmed baking sheet and roast until fragrant and golden, stirring once or twice during roasting, 8 to 10 minutes total.
 Allow to cool slightly before continuing with the recipe.

-Combine the peanuts, pitted dates, and salt in the bowl of a food processor.
+Combine the peanuts, pitted dates, and salt in the bowl of a food processor fitted with the blade attachment.
 Pulse 5 to 6 times to break up the ingredients.
-Remove the lid and break apart any clumps of dates.
-Replace the lid and process continuously for 1 to 1 1/2 minutes until the ingredients begin to clump together.
+Uncover and break apart any clumps of dates.
+Process continuously until the ingredients begin to clump together, 1 to 1 1/2 minutes.
 When you remove the lid, the ingredients may still look a little crumbly (like couscous), but should hold together when pressed in your fist.

 Sprinkle 1/2 cup of the chocolate over the peanut-date mixture (reserve the rest of the chocolate).
 Replace the lid and pulse just 3 or 4 times to incorporate the chocolate.

 Transfer the mixture to the baking dish and press it firmly down with the palm of your hand or the bottom of a drinking cup.
-Melt the remaining 1/2 cup of chocolate chips in 15-second bursts in the microwave, stirring between each burst.
-Pour the melted chocolate over the bars and use a spatula to spread it into an even layer.
+Microwave the remaining 1/2 cup of chocolate chips in a small microwave-safe bowl in 15-second bursts, stirring between each burst, until melted.
+Pour the chocolate over the bars and use a spatula to spread it into an even layer.

-This post was requested by Aurora Gray and Mary Frances Ellison.
+This post was requested by Aurora Gray and Mary Frances Ellison for Reader Request Week.